sljur/Super_Scouts/project_documentation/deliverable_1_inception.md

 - The ability to plan events on the website was given as a key feature that would  be useful in a group setting.

 ## Interview: 9<br>
-**Summary:** Clyde Allen is an Assistant Manager at the University of Washingtion for Lab Studies.
+**Summary:** Clyde Allen is an Assistant Manager at the University of Washington for Lab Studies.
 He is also a key role player in the Ventura County Council National Youth Leadership Training.
 Our main topic of the interview was the fact that youth participants don't respond or refuse to engage in communication.
 "Youth only respond, and then only occasionally, to text messages.
-However, text messages are not adequate for conveying full details for any given communication need." said Mr. Allen. <br>
+However, text messages are not adequate for conveying full details for any given communication need," said Mr. Allen. <br>
 **Interviewer:** Evan Palmisano<br>
 **Interviewee** Clyde Allen<br>
 **Date:** 9/16/23<br>